Rudolf Steiner Library

 The Library has numerous books for sale, including a stock of “Basic Books” for those new to Anthroposophy and, as grateful recipient of donations, the Library usually has available many recycled books at a minimal price.
 For information on Library membership, please click here.

-Staffed solely by volunteers, the Library is open Saturdays from 1:00 to 5:00 pm, as well as before and after Branch events.
+Staffed solely by volunteers, the Library is open at times mentioned above as well as before and after Branch events.
 We welcome your visits as opportunities to nurture your relationship with Rudolf Steiner’s work and to meet others who share your interests.